-So I was thinking what should be my first post and then I got the idea to write about how an Indian FIRE is different from Western aspirants.
+So I was thinking what should be my first post of this new blog FIdesiRE and then I got the idea to write about how an Indian FIRE aspirants challenges are different from Western aspirants.
 As a first step let me delve into Pros and Cons for an Indian FIRE aspirant in this post.

 Frugality – This is something that comes to Indians naturally as most of the population is middle class or upper middle class and practising frugality since birth.
 I remember that my mom used to store the milk packet covers to be encased for 10 rupees every quarter.
 Every penny matters.
 Since most of us grew up in such households, we naturally inherit this quality except few who gets trapped into show off.

 Tech Savvy – Again as most of us are graduates and are Tech savvy, it is easier to learn new tools or services and there by reducing the cost of living.
 Ola cabs or Uber taxi are adopted faster by young generations.
 Today, Zerodha is the number one Share Broker in India, won over hearts due to its Technology and Service.

 Public Transportation – Bus or Train would be the first choice of transportation for most desis.
 Most cities or town are already well connected by public transportation and thus Indians can save a lot of money in this area itself.
 But again few trapped in Peer Pressure and comfortableness spend huge money or get into high cost loans to buy car and only to end up using it sporadically.

 Food – unlike western world, we desis bring home cooked food to office and only eat out occasionally.
 This is huge savings Money wise as well as health wise.